Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 Brancion

 Much of Burgundy is steeped in history, but Brancion stands out even amongst this.
-Parts date back to the 10th century, and the 15th century covered market is still active.
-It’s incredibly rural and homely and would be a great choice for anyone who wants to capture the authentic French country lifestyle.
+Parts date back to the 10th century, and the 15th-century covered market is still active.
+It’s incredibly rural and homely and would be a great choice for anyone who wants to capture the authentic French countryside lifestyle.

 Moving to Burgundy: tips & advice